Send the link below via email or IMCopy

 Children, technology and powerful ideas

-Multiple perspectives - father, teacher, student
+Multiple perspectives - father, teacher, learner

 Dan Meyer: Teaching for perplexity (not just engagement)